Shallyn Wells, Bay Area Somatic Therapist

 get to know me

-I believe healing is an ongoing process, not a place to arrive at “healed.”
-I believe the specifics and the “how” of healing are unique to each person.
-And the mysteriousness and unfolding-ness of each person’s healing is one of the things I cherish most about this work.
+Healing gets to be a practice—an ongoing, life-long process, not a place to arrive at “healed.”
+I believe the specifics and the “how” of healing are unique to each person, that no two people’s processes are quite the same.
+And I feel that that is a gift—the unfurling mystery of each person’s healing is one of the things I cherish most about this work.
+There are infinite ways of coming back to ourselves, our lives, and our bodies.

 In my practice, contradictions, paradoxes, and dissonance are held sacred.
 Here, there is reverence for all the multitudes of you, every you that you had to be to find yourself here today.
 Here, survival strategies are treasured, not pathologized.
 Here, what’s “in the way” is the way.